padok-team/dojo-kubernetes-security/README.md

 ### Step 5 : Retrieve the flag from the bucket

-Your goal is to get the flag contained on a bucket.
+Your goal is to get the flag contained on a bucket using the aws credentials of the IAM role of the node.

 <details>
   <summary>Hint 1</summary>